brj1/BBD/README.md

-# BBD: BEAST 2 package for blind-dating
+# BBD: BEAST 2 package for extended tip date sampling
 Bradley R. Jones

 To install on MAC: